sckott/recology/_drafts/2015-10-30-open-schol.md

 > Long term trust requires the community to believe it retains control.

-* Liberally licensed open source software goes a long way towards making sure that the software is owned by the community (even if properietary derivatives are made).
+* Liberally licensed open source software goes a long way towards making sure that the software is owned by the community (even if proprietary derivatives are made).
     * __Open source__: Bingo!
 Everything we do is open source.
-This is suprisingly not ubiquitous in academic software, due to a combination of some not bothering to use a license (essentially meaning it can't be re-used anywhere), or using a very restrictive license, either out of not considering the consequences or on purpose for competitive or monetary gain.
+This is surprisingly not ubiquitous in academic software, due to a combination of some not bothering to use a license (essentially meaning it can't be re-used anywhere), or using a very restrictive license, either out of not considering the consequences or on purpose for competitive or monetary gain.
     * __Open data__: We're generally not a data provider, but if/when we do, it will surely be completely open.
 As an example, we do maintain a web API for the [Fishbase](http://www.fishbase.org/) dataset at [ropensci/fishbaseapi](https://github.com/ropensci/fishbaseapi/).

 ## rOpenSci as infrastructure?